 South African rusks actually date all the way back to the late 1600s, when travellers needed a way to preserve bread for long journeys without refrigeration.
 Rusks are basically double-baked bread chunks.
 If the double-baked process sounds familiar to you, it should: this is also how to make biscotti.

-Their creation goes all the way back to the late 1600s, when travellers needed a way to preserve bread for long journeys without refrigeration.
-Rusks are basically double-baked bread chunks.
-If the double-baked process sounds familiar, it should: this is also how biscotti is made.
 Several countries have similar “rusk” products, such as melba toast (US and Canada), zwieback (Germany), skorpor (Sweden), and so on.
-But they’re not really the same product, it’s just a general term for a hard biscuit, with numerous variations.
+But they’re not really the same product as South African rusks.
+It’s just a general term for a hard biscuit, with numerous variations.

 South African rusks can be an acquired taste, mostly because they don’t really have much of a distinct flavour.
 But you know what?
 This is why they complement a morning cup of joe so well.

 This became quite a problem once we came home, however.
-We don’t have rusks in Canada (not like the South African rusks anyway), and we had become, well, addicted is too strong a word.
-But we had become accustomed to having a rusk or two with our morning coffee.
+We don’t have rusks in Canada (not like the South African version, anyway).
+And we had become…well, addicted is too strong a word.
+But we became accustomed to eating a rusk or two with our morning coffee.
 And we found that we missed them.

-We searched the local grocery stores but had no luck; a few products were called “rusks” but weren’t the same thing that we had on our holiday.
+We searched the local grocery stores but had no luck.
+We found a few products called “rusks” but they weren’t the same thing that we had on our holiday.

-If you can’t find rusks where you live, never fear; there are several recipes on the Internet.
-I tried one homemade recipe recently, but to be honest the Ouma rusks still can’t be beat.
+If you can’t find Ouma Rusks where you live but want to give them a try, never fear.
+You can find several recipes with different variations/ingredients/flavours on the Internet.
+I tried one homemade recipe recently that came close to the real thing.
+But to be honest the Ouma brand still can’t be beat.
 But with a few tweaks, maybe the recipe will become a keeper.